lunarmint/anime-piracy-wiki/faq/streaming.md

 &nbsp;

+### **I really like site X but it reeks of ads.
+How do I get rid of them?**

+Use uBlock Origin (recommended) or AdGuard AdBlock.
+Both are browser extensions that can be found on the plugin store of Google Chrome and Firefox.

+&nbsp;

 ### **Is X website trustworthy?
 Can it harm my PC?**

 You're always taking a gamble when using piracy sites.
 Do your research about the site you're using.